 The goal of this section: Use the STAR method to offer anecdotes of your experience and successes, describe your top skills, qualities and potential contributions.

-Cover letter conclusion and signature
+Cover letter conclusion

 You’ve finally reached the conclusion of your letter.
 It’s time to wrap up, leaving the reader with a positive impression.
 A call to action can help you do exactly that.
 This expresses enthusiasm for the position and invites the employer to contact you.
 Then sign off with the most appropriate signature based on the company tone.
 “Sincerely,” “Thank you” or “Best regards” are all strong options.